2020 Domaine Rougeot ‘Les Grandes Gouttes’ Côte D’Or Bourgogne Blanc

 We call this “Petit Puligny.”
 While the vineyard sits only 500 meters from the Meursault-Charmes premier cru vineyard, the wine has a lighter, racier profile and a beautiful minerality that makes it taste more reminiscent of Puligny-Montrachet than Meursault.
-The production level is tiny, so we are extremely excited to be able to offer this wine exclusively to our Club Argaux members.

 Organic farming practices, hand-harvested, native yeast fermentation, unfined and only 100 cases produced.